Samsung unwraps latest Galaxy rival to iPhone

 "Samsung is now the only company that can compete with Apple and challenge it in the smartphone segment," said IDC's Jeronimo.

-Samsung shares hit a lifetime high after its first-quarter results, pushing its market value to $190 billion, 11 times that of Japanese rival Sony (6758.T), though still only a third of Apple's, the world's most valuable company.
+Samsung shares hit a lifetime high after its first-quarter results, pushing its market value to $190 billion (117 billion pounds), 11 times that of Japanese rival Sony, though still only a third of Apple's, the world's most valuable company.

 Technology research firm Ovum said in a note on Thursday it expected Microsoft to establish its Windows Phone as a relevant smartphone platform only by 2017.